joecabezas/joecabezas.github.io/_posts/2022-06-15-smart-home-key-reminder.md

 {% include row_of_items.html text=text %}

-And done!, now the sensor sends a message to the Raspberry Pi when closed (keys placed) and when open (keys taken) as if it was a door, then Red-Node grabs this information which is being used for automations
+And done!, now the sensor sends a message to the Raspberry Pi when closed (keys placed) and when open (keys taken) as if it was a door, sending the event to my instance of Red-Node.

-When the main door is opened, it checks if the keys are placed, if so, it tells my Google Home to say `"Don't forget your keys!"`, and if the keys are taken, meaning that I am outside it will say `"Welcome!"`, also, as an extra, I am playing a little notification sound whenever the keys are placed as a way to give me confitmation, I love how this sounds (check video at the beginning)
+When the main door is opened, it checks if the keys are placed, if so, it tells my Google Home to say `"Don't forget your keys!"`, and if the keys are taken, it will say `"Welcome!"` (since we can infer that I am outside if keys are not placed), also, as an extra, I am playing a little notification sound whenever the keys are placed as a way to give me confitmation, I love how this sounds (check video at the beginning)

 Here is how the Node-Red flow looks like: